Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: Introduction

-As for diffusion filtering, after Perona and Malik proposed the well-known anisotropic diffusion (AD) filter \cite{14}, both speckle reducing anisotropic diffusion (SRAD) \cite{15} filter and detail preserving anisotropic diffusion (DPAD) \cite{16} filter are modified based on the AD filter.
-SRAD filter added a parameter related to the noise estimate into the diffusion coefficient, while DPAD filter adopted an improved noise estimator to improve the despeckling performance of SRAD filter.
-The oriented speckle reducing anisotropic diffusion (OSRAD) \cite{17} filter modified the diffusion coefficient with the local directional variance of image intensity.
-However, all these diffusion filters employ intensity-based gradient information to identify edges, failing to preserve low contrast edges.
-Moreover, these filters tend to produce staircase effect.
-To reduce the staircase effect, Bai and Feng \cite{18} proposed a fixed fractional-order AD (FAD) model for image denoising.
+In regard to diffusion filtering, after Perona and Malik proposed the well-known anisotropic diffusion (AD) filter \cite{22}, both the speckle reducing anisotropic diffusion (SRAD) \cite{23} filter and the detail preserving anisotropic diffusion (DPAD) \cite{24} filter have been modified based on the AD filter.
+The SRAD filter added a parameter related to the noise estimate into the diffusion coefficient, while the DPAD filter adopted an improved noise estimator to improve the despeckling performance.
+The oriented speckle reducing anisotropic diffusion \cite{25} filter modified the diffusion coefficient with the local directional variance of the image intensity.
+Using an edge indicator to distinguish between sharp and ramp edges in images, Chen \textit{et al.} \cite{16} proposed to adaptively determine the diffusion coefficient for introducing isotropic diffusion in flat and ramp regions and anisotropic diffusion in sharp edges for medical images.
+Using the information about image gradient and grey levels of the image, a doubly degenerate diffusion model \cite{26} with robust speckle reduction performance \cite{27} is proposed to remove multiplicative noise.
+However, all of these diffusion filters employ the local intensity-based gradient or grey level information to identify edges, failing to detect and preserve low-contrast edges.
+Moreover, the gradient difference between sharp edges and ramp edges is not obvious, and therefore anisotropic diffusions based on the image gradient are prone to cause the staircase effect in the regions of ramp edges.
+To reduce the staircase effect, Bai and Feng \cite{28} proposed a fixed fractional-order AD (FAD) model for image denoising.
 Nevertheless, the fixed fractional-order diffusion filter neglects the differences among various image regions.
-Recently, Flores et al. \cite{2} developed an anisotropic diffusion filter guided by the log-Gabor filters (ADLG) instead of intensity-based gradient.
+Recently, Flores \textit{et al.} \cite{8} developed an anisotropic diffusion filter guided by the log-Gabor filters (ADLG) instead of the intensity-based gradient.
 However, ADLG fails to achieve satisfactory feature preservation.
+Based on nonlinear AD for filtering noisy coefficients in the transform domain, some wavelet \cite{29} and shearlet-based \cite{30} transform-domain filtering approaches are combined with AD to exploit the advantages of multi-resolution analysis, noise removal and edge preservation.
+However, these methods have a high computational cost due to the transformation and anti-transformation steps and may insert or manipulate artificial frequencies in the recovered image.